skip to content

 Quick Facts

-Population: 99,578
+Population: 97,912

-Median Home Value: $140,600
+Median Home Value: $180,500

-Median Rent: $845
+Median Rent: $964

 Historically, Roanoke’s economy has been built around the manufacturing and transportation sectors.
-Indeed, Roanoke, VA was formerly the headquarters of Norfolk and Western Railway until its merger with the Southern Railway created the Norfolk Southern Railway in 1982.
+The city was formerly the headquarters of Norfolk and Western Railway until its merger with the Southern Railway created the Norfolk Southern Railway in 1982.
 Currently, Norfolk Southern continues to operate maintenance facilities and a rail yard in Roanoke, although its marketing department has since moved out and closed its downtown office building in 2015.
 Still, the manufacturing and transportation sectors continue to be dominant factors in the Roanoke economy, largely due to the city’s central location within the Western Virginia area.

-Moving forward, Roanoke, VA’s economy is expected to trend toward growth, an outlook largely influenced by the city’s overall affordability, as well as its diverse talent pool as dictated by the area’s collection of universities and medical centers.
+Moving forward, Roanoke’s economy is expected to trend toward growth, an outlook largely influenced by the city’s overall affordability, as well as its diverse talent pool as dictated by the area’s collection of universities and medical centers.
 These are just some of the few reasons our residents choose this city to settle down in.

 Explore Roanoke’s different neighborhoods to get a look into life here!